-Arts Programming & Diversity, Equity and Inclusion Initiative
+Arts Programming Grant Supporting Diversity, Equity, & Inclusion

 The TCU College of Fine Arts is committed to offering diversity, equity and inclusion events, programming and curriculum for TCU students, faculty and audiences across North Texas.

 - Review the guidelines and prepare your grant application materials.

 - Fill out the application form.